roman-milk/roman-milk.github.io/nude-melissa.md

  "Shit, shit, shit..."
 Eammon mumbled.
 No sign of life in the house.
 Nobody in the living room.
 His study on the lower floor was empty.
 There were, however, signs of recent activity in the kitchen: two bottles, one gin, one vodka standing on the counter; small pools of water, wet patches that indicated ice had melted; a single glass, used, sitting in the sink.

  The patio doors were open, and when Eammon walked across the room he saw, to his huge relief, Julia stretched out on a sunbed.
 He did a double-take.
 Was she naked out there?
-Report_Story #11
+1